Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 </catalogWriting>
 ~~~

-* if true, in a TDS catalog, output the Data Size with exact byte count.
+* if `true`, in a TDS catalog, output the Data Size with exact byte count.
-  By default, it will output 4 significant digits, choosing units appropriately
+  By default, it will output 4 significant digits, choosing units appropriately.

 ### Extra Catalog Roots